myeongjinshin/myeongjinshin.github.io/_pages/about.md

 profile:
   align: right
-  image: # prof_pic.jpg
+  image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info:

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I'm an undergraduate in School of Computing from KAIST.
 I am currently fulfilling my mandatory national service at Republic of Korea Air Force.
 My main interest lies on researching quantum computing and founding a startup.
 I have been continuously conducting research with the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University.
-For more details, you can find my [CV]() here.
+For more details, you can find my [CV](https://myeongjinshin.github.io/assets/pdf/cv_shin.pdf) here.

 Contact: I love discussing new research or startup ideas and beyond, so feel free to reach out to me at hanwoolmj2(at)gmail.com for collaborations, questions, or just to connect.
 I’m always happy to hear from you!